Other licensing and registration requirements

 The following industry sectors are listed as guidance only.
 Evidence of approval from the relevant government agency/industry body will be required with a registration application.

-An application for registration for HLT54115 will only be considered complete if supported by evidence confirming that the applicant organisation has ANMAC accreditation.
+An application for registration for HLT54115 or HLT54121 will only be considered complete if supported by evidence confirming that the applicant organisation has ANMAC accreditation.
 See the ANMAC website’s section on program accreditation.

-If approved, the organisation must maintain ANMAC accreditation for its entire period of registration for HLT54115.
+If approved, the organisation must maintain ANMAC accreditation for its entire period of registration for HLT54115 or HLT54121.

 An application for registration for AVI20118 will only be considered complete if supported by evidence confirming that the applicant organisation has Department of Home Affairs approval, contact firstname.lastname@example.org.